hacker77189/Real-Time-Parking-Price/README (3).md

 - All features are combined using interpretable weights
 - Final price is clipped between `0.5×` and `2×` base price (`$10`)
 - Enhances intelligence over baseline with multi-feature awareness

 ---

-### 🔁 Coming Soon: Model 3 (Competitive Pricing)

-> Uses geographic distance and pricing of nearby lots to adjust current price:
-- Reroute users if nearby lots are cheaper and less crowded
-- Exploit competitive advantage when nearby lots are more expensive

----